Machen House

 Machen House is a country house in the hamlet of Lower Machen, to the west of the city of Newport, Wales.
 The house was built in 1831 for the Rev. Charles Augustus Morgan, vicar of Machen and scion of the Morgan family of Tredegar House.
 In the mid-20th century, Machen was the home of the Conservative politician Peter Thorneycroft, who sat as the Member of Parliament for Monmouth.
 Machen House is a Grade II* listed building.
-Its gardens and grounds are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+Its gardens and grounds amount to around 28-acres and are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
 A bothy and a bee bole in the grounds of the house are both listed at Grade II.
 The house remains a private residence and is not open to the public.

 History

 Machen House was built in 1831 for the Rev. Charles Augustus Morgan, vicar of Machen and the younger brother of Charles Morgan, 1st Baron Tredegar.
 The Morgans lived on the Tredegar House estate, and were major landowners in South Wales.

 In the mid-20th century, Machen was the home of Peter Thorneycroft, Conservative Member of Parliament for Monmouth, and Chancellor of the Exchequer in the government of Harold Macmillan.
 (Note: Thorneycroft sat as the M.P. for Monmouth from 1945-1966.
 In 1957, he was appointed Chancellor of the Exchequer by Macmillan but resigned the following year, in concert with his Treasury colleagues Nigel Birch and Enoch Powell, following their disagreement with the Prime Minister over spending plans.
 Macmillan famously dismissed their collective resignations as "little local difficulties".)
 It remains a private residence and is not open to the public.

+In 2022, the property was offered for sale at £1,950,000.
+In 2026, the property was offered for sale at £2,500,000, having received renovation works since the previous listing.